 Adam Pratt (Arcade Heroes): How long has the Dream Raiders project been in the works?

-Patrick Michael (Sega) –We first discussed the concept about 3 years ago and have been in development for about 18 months
+Patrick Michael (Sega) –We first discussed the concept about 3 years ago, and it has been in development for about 18 months now.

 AP: What were the inspirations for the game?
 Could you describe the brainstorming process that was behind the development of this title?